rill-js/active/README.md

 Continuation local storage for Rill.
 Keeps track of the current request context and makes it available in all of your functions (even async ones!).

-Uses [continuation-local-storage](https://github.com/othiym23/node-continuation-local-storage) in Node and [Zone.js](https://github.com/angular/zone.js/) in the browser.
+Uses [continuation-local-storage](https://github.com/othiym23/node-continuation-local-storage) in node and [Zone.js](https://github.com/angular/zone.js/) in the browser.

 # Installation